-The "Industrial School at Pelham" Hosted by Christ Church in 1884
+The "Home Garden School" Hosted by Christ Church in 1884

 With the blessing and cooperation of Reverend Charles Higbee, the Rector of Christ Church at the time, the Home Garden School met in the Sunday School room of Christ Church.
 Each student was furnished with a textbook and a "set of miniature household and kitchen furniture."
 The young women were taught through "actual manipulation" of the miniature furniture "how to set table, make beds, build fires and such domestic operations in the most approved and scientific manner."

 The program was intended to encourage churches to "supplement the public schools in furnishing this kind of practical teaching, so important to the children of the community."

 A brief article about the Home Garden School appeared in the February 9, 1884 issue of the New Rochelle Pioneer.
 It read as follows: